nayasinghania/technical-portfolio-website/README.md

 # Minimal Technical Personal Website and Portfolio

 This is a minimal technical personal website and portfolio Next.js template!.
-You can click `Use As Template` in the top right hand of this page to create your own website with this as a starting point.
+You can click `Use this template` in the top right hand of this page to create your own website with this as a starting point.

 ## Features
 - Next.js